 - Disney Plus — Disney’s subscription service includes all of its animated classics, as well as the Pixar, Marvel, Nat Geo, and Star Wars catalogs.

-- HBO — HBO’s impressive library of original TV shows and movies is available for a monthly fee, along with the expanded Max and Discovery Plus catalog from Warner Bros.
+- HBO Max — HBO’s impressive library of original TV shows and movies is available for a monthly fee, along with the expanded Max and Discovery Plus catalog from Warner Bros.
 Discovery (the stand-alone HBO channel is no longer available).